Examining the Complexities of Today's Multimedia Productions

 - Adobe After Effects

 - Adobe Illustrator

 By the end of this course, the student will:

 - Have an understanding of commercial motion graphics and animation production and film process

-- Strengthen current industry technique including Adobe software
+- Develop current industry skills and techniques including Adobe software

 - Be able to create basic motion graphics and animations based on stories and infographics